-Based on predictions released by Japan Weather Association and Weather Map, here’s our guide to where and when you could view the 2020 cherry blossoms, or sakura (桜), in Japan.
+Based on predictions released by Japan Live, here’s our guide to where and when you could view the 2023 cherry blossoms, or sakura (桜), in Japan.
 The cherry blossom flowering and blooming forecasts will continue to be updated and we’ll keep adding new information, too!

 The earliest to flower and bloom, Japan’s capital, Tokyo, has some of the best places to view the flowers.
 One of which is the Chidorigafuchi Park, located just next to the grounds of the Imperial Palace.

 While not exactly in the city of Tokyo, head out to the Arakurayama Sengen Park for one of the most iconic views of Japan, about 1.5 hours away.
 Climb to the hilltop to reach the Chureito Pagoda, where you’d be rewarded with breathtaking views of Mount Fuji while surrounded by sakura.

 Expected flowering: March 20

 Expected full bloom: March 27Find cheap flights to Tokyo

 Located on the island of Kyushu, Fukuoka is perhaps most renowned for its culinary scene.
 It is home to the Hakata style of ramen – which uses a creamy pork bone soup base that gives it a rich and umami-packed flavor – which is arguably the most popular style of ramen.

 Getting a bowl of warm, comforting ramen is perfect after strolling through the cherry blossom-filled parks that flank the historic Fukuoka Castle.
 As the castle is perched atop a hill, you’d also able to get panoramic views of the city.